patters-match/AmigaSetup/README.md

     - Copy `Devs/DOSDrivers/CF0` to `Storage/DOSDrivers` on the Install3.2 floppy
     - Copy `Devs/compactflash.device` to `Devs` on the Install3.2 floppy
     - Copy `L/fat95` to `L` on the Install3.2 floppy
-- Reboot from the Install3.2 floppy
+- Reboot from the Install3.2 floppy, with the PCMCIA transfer SD/CF card inserted
-- Double-click on `Storage/DOSDrivers/CF0` to mount the CF card (it will not auto mount because `S:Startup-sequence` does not instruct this)
+- Double-click on `Storage/DOSDrivers/CF0` to mount the transfer PCMCIA SD/CF card (it will not auto mount because `S:Startup-sequence` does not instruct this)
 - Now you have a bridge to get files to your Amiga using KickStart 3.2.3
-- Extract the entire AmigaOS3.2 ISO to your CF card
+- On your modern computer, extract the entire AmigaOS3.2 ISO to your transfer SD/CF card
 - Register an account at [Hyperion Entertainment](https://www.hyperion-entertainment.com/) using your CD key, and download the 3.2.3 update.
 The prior updates are not needed.
+Extract and copy to the transfer SD/CF card.

 ### Hard disk (internal CF card) setup:
 - N.B.
 I tested using PFS3 for both boot and data partitions and found PFS3 to be slower at opening drawers full of icons (Prefs) than FFS with directory cache.
 On a 68000 we need all the marginal gains.